lordcordis/Cost-Per-Week/README.md

-# Cost-Per-Week
+# Cost Per Week

-A simple Swift app to help users calculate the daily and weekly costs of items based on their total price and usage period.
-This app is designed for personal finance management, allowing users to better understand the costs of their purchases over time.
+A straightforward Swift app for calculating daily and weekly item costs, designed to help users track and manage expenses over time.
+This app is a helpful tool for budgeting and understanding how purchases affect finances daily and weekly.

 [![App Store](https://developer.apple.com/assets/elements/badges/download-on-the-app-store.svg)](https://apps.apple.com/ru/app/cost-per-week/id6736867770)

 ## Features

-- **Item Cost Calculation**: Easily calculate the daily and weekly cost of an item by entering the total cost and the number of days it will be used.
+- **Item Cost Calculation**: Calculate daily and weekly costs based on total cost and usage period.
-- **Breakdown of Costs**: The app displays the total cost, as well as the cost per day and cost per week.
+- **Detailed Cost Breakdown**: View total cost, cost per day, and cost per week, including add-ons like repairs.
-- **SwiftUI Based**: Built using SwiftUI for modern and responsive UI components.
+- **Sell Item Option**: Recalculate the overall balance by adding resale details.
+- **Item Add-Ons**: Easily include additional expenses like repairs to reflect true ownership costs.
+- **Expense Overview with Graphs**: A dedicated sheet provides visual insights into spending trends, including the year of purchase, purchase cost, total spent, amount sold, and overall balance.
+- **SwiftUI-Based Interface**: Modern, responsive UI built with UIKit and SwiftUI.

 ## Installation

-1. Clone the repository:
+1. **Clone the Repository**:

     ```bash
     git clone https://github.com/lordcordis/Cost-Per-Week.git
     ```

-2. Open the project in Xcode:
+2. **Open in Xcode**:

     ```bash
     cd Cost-Per-Week
     open CostPerWeek.xcodeproj
     ```

+3. **Build and Run**:
-3. Build and run the app on a simulator or a physical device.
+    - Use Xcode to run the app on a simulator or a connected iOS device.

-## Usage
+## How It Works

-1. Enter the cost of an item plus additional expenses such as repairs.
-2. Specify the purchase date.
+1. **Enter Purchase Details**: Input the initial cost, any additional expenses, and the purchase date.
+2. **Add Optional Add-Ons**: Include costs for add-ons like repairs to get an accurate expense overview.
+3. **Set Usage Period**: Specify the intended usage period in days.
+4. **Sell and Recalculate**: Enter a resale value if applicable to see how selling impacts the overall balance.
+5. **Expense Visualization**: Review a detailed sheet with graphs that show purchase year, cost, total spent, resale amount, and balance for a full picture of your finances.
-3. The app will calculate and display the price per day, price per week, and total cost.
+6. **View Cost Breakdown**: The app displays the item’s cost per day, per week, and total, adjusted for add-ons and any sale.

 ## Screenshots